ec-europa/platform-dev/profiles/common/modules/features/news/README.md

 ### Flag News
 - A Community manager can flag news within his community as "highlighted" while creating or editing a news:
-  - check "Promoted to front page" to make the news appear at community's homepage.
+  - Check "Promoted to front page" to make the news appear at community's homepage.
-  - check "Sticky at top of lists" to keep it always at top.
+  - Check "Sticky at top of lists" to keep it always at top.
-- A Community manager can manage News within his community thanks to my workbench
+- A Community manager can manage News within his community thanks to my workbench.

 [Go to top](#table-of-content)